danosborne/api-post/starling-st.md

 ```
 Notice the lack of credentials and the structure of the response.
 The response is JSON text, which is easy for a humans to understand and easy for programs to parse.
 You can find all the sample requests and their corresponding responses in the [API docs](https://developer.starlingbank.com/docs).

-Our first goal is to build a Smalltalk client which wraps the network calls and uses a JSON parser to decode responses into things like account balance and transactions.
+Our first goal is to build a Smalltalk client which wraps the network calls and uses a JSON parser to decode responses into proper objects representing things like account balance and transactions.
 Finally, we will write an analytic class that transforms entity data into charts.

 ![](images/class-diagram.png)